aurrelhebert/www.warp10.io/community/index.md

 </div><div class="col-sm-12 col-md-4">

-<h3>IRC channel</h3>

-This is our day-to-day office: #vertx on freenode.net.
-Feel free to chat to the team.

 <h3>Issues</h3>

-Please file issues related to Vert.x projects in the impacted Github project.
-If you don't know the project, use vert.x issues.
+Please file issues related to Warp10 projects in the impacted Github project.
+If you don't know the project, use Warp10 issues.
 Do not use Github issues to ask questions, post them on the Google Group.

 </div><div class="col-sm-12 col-md-4">

-<h3>Vert.x awesome</h3>

-A curated list of awesome frameworks, libraries or other components for use with Vert.x.
-Feel free to add yours by submitting a pull request.

 <h3>Wiki</h3>

-The Vert.x wiki contains useful information such as a How to contribute guide, the Roadmap and Project Information.
+The Warp10 wiki contains useful information such as a How to contribute guide, the Roadmap and Project Information.

 </div></div>